Activities

 For all health professions, it is your responsibility to be sure that you have met all applicable admission requirements.

-If I am not a biology concentrator, how many biology courses should I take in order to be a viable candidate and do well on the MCAT, DAT, or other exam?
+If I am not a Biology concentrator, how many Biology courses should I take in order to be a viable candidate and do well on the MCAT, DAT, or other exam?
 Any suggestions about which courses are the most useful?

-In general, two biology courses with laboratory will prepare you adequately for the MCAT, DAT, or other standardized test, though taking more than two certainly doesn’t hurt.
+In general, two Biology courses with lab sections will prepare you adequately for the MCAT, DAT, or other standardized test though taking more than two would strengthen your preparation and credentials.
 You should begin with BIOL 0200 unless you have an AP score in biology or other equivalent preparation.
 Physiology (BIOL 0800) and Genetics (BIOL 0470) are both excellent courses to take in preparation for a career in the health professions.
-If you are considering additional course work beyond what is normally required for admission, you might consider Introduction to Biochemistry (BIOL 0280).
-This course is required by some medical, dental, and vet schools and is also strongly recommended by many medical schools. if you take BIOL 0280 as a second semester of general chemistry, this will not be counted twice by medical schools.
+Non-science concentrators are encouraged to complete additional course work in Biology or Neuroscience (no lab component necessary).
+Most Brown pre-health/pre-med students take Introduction to Biochemistry (BIOL 0280) to fulfill chemistry requirements and to prepare for theMCAT.
+This is a course many health professions schools recommend or require but will not be counted as a biology course.
+Sections on our website that may be most helpful include: Pre-Med/Pre-Health Professions Courses, Standardized tests (MCAT, DAT, GRE).

 What is the best way to prepare for the MCAT?